AlanCoding/awx-1/requirements/README.md

 Commands should from inside `./requirements` directory of the awx repository.

 Make sure you have `patch, awk, python3, python2, python3-venv, python2-virtualenv, pip2, pip3` installed.
+The development container image should have all these.

 ### Upgrading or Adding Select Libraries